 You do see more of a variety in homes that were built between 1950 and 1990.

-In those neighborhoods, home of the homes have been updated, and some not so much.
+In those neighborhoods, homes of the homes have been updated, and some not so much.

 In the newer neighborhoods, the rents are more homogeneous because the homes are so similar.

-For the prospective renter, it’s easier to make apples to apples comparisons when are looking for homes or apartments to lease.
+For the prospective renter, it’s easier to make apples-to-apples comparisons when are looking for homes or apartments to lease.
+Get to know more about Leasing Services here.

 And in newer homes, the amenities tend to be more homogeneous also.